logfellow/logstash-logback-encoder/README.md

 There is no need to wrap the TCP appenders with another asynchronous appender (such as `AsyncAppender` or `LoggingEventAsyncDisruptorAppender`).

-All the configuration parameters (except for sub-appender) of the [async appenders](#async) are valid for TCP appenders.
+All the configuration parameters (except for sub-appender) of the [async appenders](#async-appenders) are valid for TCP appenders.
 For example, `waitStrategyType` and `ringBufferSize`.

-The TCP appenders will never block the logging thread.
-If the RingBuffer is full (e.g. due to slow network, etc), then events will be dropped.
+By default the TCP appenders will never block the logging thread - if the RingBuffer is full (e.g. due to slow network, etc), then events will be dropped.
+If desired, the appender can also be configured to block and wait for free space, see [RingBuffer Full](#ringbuffer-full) for more information.

 The TCP appenders will automatically reconnect if the connection breaks.
-However, events may be lost before Java's socket realizes the connection has broken.
+Multiple destinations can be configured to increase availability and reduce message lost.
+See [Multiple Destinations](#multiple-destinations) for more information.

 To receive TCP input in logstash, configure a [`tcp`](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-tcp.html) input with the [`json_lines`](https://www.elastic.co/guide/en/logstash/current/plugins-codecs-json_lines.html) codec in logstash's configuration like this: